-- The Covenant are out to Kill All Humans! because their religious leaders have declared humans to be an affront to their gods.
-It is revealed in Contact Harvest that humans were the chosen inheritors of The Forerunners whom the Covenant base their faith upon.
-Widespread, this knowledge would have either undermined the power of the Prophets or caused societal collapse.
+- Halo: The Covenant are out to Kill All Humans because their religious leaders have declared humans to be an affront to their gods.
+It is revealed in Halo: Contact Harvest that the Covenant's Prophets were simply trying to cover up the fact that humans were the chosen inheritors of the very Forerunners whom the Covenant worship, as knowledge of this would have caused the Covenant to collapse (and the Prophets' power with it).

 - The Order from the Silent Hill series either falls under this trope or under Religion of Evil.
 Sure, their leaders Dahlia Gillespie seems to want and Claudia Wolf definitely craves a paradise for all humanity, but members like Leonard Wolf take a far more militant and unforgiving stance while even Dahlia gets at least a little giddy at the thought of a violent apocalypse.
 Plus it doesn't help the argument that the Order is well-intentioned that in Silent Hill 4 it's revealed that the Order runs an Orphanage of Fear that makes the Oliver Twist orphanage look like the fireworks, candy, and puppy dog store.

-- Sins of a Solar Empire the Advent who's religion is called the Unity, which involves biological enhancements and psychic powers.
+- Sins of a Solar Empire: the Advent whose religion is called the Unity, which involves biological enhancements and psychic powers.
 Their primary goal is to exact vengeance on the TEC for banishing them thousands of years ago.